Medical expert of the article

 - Supraventricular heterotopic tachycardia is divided into re-entry and automatic.

-- Re-entry-supraventricular tachycardia:
+- Re-entry supraventricular tachycardia:

-- flutter, atrial fibrillation;
+- atrial flutter, atrial fibrillation;

-- atrial re-entry-tachycardia.
+- atrial re-entry tachycardia.